pahakorolev/trajectoryPredictionCocos2dx/README.md

 		  box2d
 	  )

-<b>Windows Version</b>
+### Windows Version

-Open your proj.win32 .SLN file and add Box2D dependency
+Open your `proj.win32` `.SLN` file and add `Box2D` dependency

-Right click on Solutionm not project name than click on add, add exist project, search on external resources the BOX2D project and add it
+Right click on Solution not project name than click on add, add exist project, search on external resources the `BOX2D` project and add it

 Now right click on the solution, click property and flag the box2d to compile.